|

 rarely go more than 10% lightspeed (because it would take too

-days to transit each system.
+days to a week to transit each system.
 It took the Bellarmine

 nearly two months to reach Loroi space from 82 Eridani, a